kyma-project/kyma/docs/asset-store/08-04-gateway-oss-mode-set.md

 ## Steps

 You can set Minio to the Alibaba OSS Gateway mode both during and after Kyma installation.
-In both cases, you need to create and configure a access key for Alibaba Cloud account, apply a Secret and Config Map with an override onto a cluster or Minikube, and trigger the Kyma installation process.
+In both cases, you need to create and configure an access key for your Alibaba Cloud account, apply a Secret and a Config Map with an override onto a cluster or Minikube, and trigger the Kyma installation process.

 >**CAUTION:** Buckets created in Minio without using Bucket CRs are not recreated or migrated while switching to the Minio Gateway mode.

-### Create a Alibaba Cloud access key
+### Create an Alibaba Cloud access key

-Create a Alibaba Cloud access key for user.
+Create an Alibaba Cloud access key for a user.
 Follow these steps:

 1. Access the [Resource Access Management console](https://ram.console.aliyun.com)
-2. In the left navigation panel, choose **User**.
+2. In the left navigation panel, select **User**.
 3. Choose the user whose access keys you want to create.
 4. Click **Create AccessKey** in the **User AccessKey** section.
-5. Export the access key and secret key as an environment variable:
+5. Export the access and secret keys as environment variables:

     ```bash
     export ALIBABA_ACCESS_KEY={your-access-ID}